tc39/notes/meetings/2017-07/jul-25.md

 ## Agenda item deadline

-LBR: It would be good to add items to the agenda 10 days prior to the meeting.
+LEO: It would be good to add items to the agenda 10 days prior to the meeting.
 This is not always happening; we do not have strict process on this.
 I'd kindly ask people to add the agenda items ahead of time.
 I plan to notify people 10 days ahead of time to ask them to add their items.

 YK: Could have an agenda section for last-minute additions, in case there's time to get to them (lower priority).